chznbaum/chazona-codes-documentation/career-building/apprenticeships/README.md

 Benefits to apprentice:

 * Get paid to learn best practices in an intensive but understanding setting
+* Gain legitimate work experience to form a great launching point into the industry
 * Start off with a network of fellow developers with differing levels of experience

 Benefits to companies: